maantjemol/E-meeuw/documentation/webserver.md

 Next, the SSL connection is initiated.
 To do so, we create `context`, a `SSLContext` object with secure default settings for the given purpose.
 Here, `Purpose.CLIENT_AUTH` loads CA certificates for client certificate verification on the server side.
 The method `load_cert_chain()` loads an X.509 certificate and its private key into the SSLContext object.
 With `domainCert` and `privateCert`, we either refer to the certificates linked to our domain, e-meeuw, or certificates we created ourselves.
 Which one we use depends on weather we go live trough docker or not.
 The loaded certificate will be used during the SSL Handshake with the peer.

 `Bindsocket` is an object `socket` using the `socket` module.
-We set the options related to a socket and assign an IP address and portnumber to the socket.
+We set the options related to a socket and assign an address and portnumber to the socket.
 `bindsocket.listen(1)` means the server is now listening for connection requests to its assigned port. `1` is the backlog argument of the method, this argument specifies the maximum number of queued connections.
 [Why we chose 1].

-We enter the while loop where we handle the connections, we stay in this loop for as long as we run this programm
+We enter the while loop where we handle the connections, we stay in this loop for as long as we run this program.

-When a connection comes in, we return a new socket representing the connection and the address of the client.

 When a connection request comes in from a client, we accept the connection using the method `accept()`.
 The method returns a tuple of a new instance of SSLSocket and the IP address of the client, we store them in the variables `newsocket` and `fromaddr`.
 Next, we add the SSL layer to our server socket `newsocket` with `context.wrap_socket()`, the secured socket is called `connstream`.